r1cksec/cheatsheets/theorie/constrained-unconstrained-delegation.md

 # Resource Based Constrained Delegation
-An account (e.g. Computer A) with set SPN (e.g. Service A) can impersonate an user using Service A towards other services (e.g. Service B of Computer B) in Active Directory.
+An account (e.g. Computer A) with set SPN (e.g. Service A) can impersonate a user using Service A towards other services (e.g. Service B of Computer B) in Active Directory.
 Impersonation can only take place if the msDS-AllowedToActOnBehalfOfOtherIdentity attribute of Service B lists Computer A.

 ## Prerequisites
 ```